 How many courses will BOCES pay for?

-- Sophomore: one course in each semester: summer, fall and spring.
+- Freshman and Sophomore: one course in each semester: summer, fall and spring.

-- Senior: one course in the summer, two courses in the fall and two courses in the spring semester.
+- Junior and Senior: one course in the summer, three courses in the fall and three courses in the spring semester.

 BOCES pays the tuition, fees, and books for these courses listed above.
 Students just pay for supplies.